Jeremi360/Sharpy/README.md

 # SomeController.my
 package SomeApp

-controller SomeController:
+def controller SomeController

 use SomeModel

 # if need controller can use different models if needed
 use YetAnotherModel

 var some_var => _some_prev_var

 on game_input
 def move_the_player(list inputs):
-    pass
+end

 ```